 The Social Scene

 No man is an island especially when you are in a new country so the social scene of the country you are moving to should be on top of your checklist.
-Key cities in Vietnam probably has every social scene that can fit any taste.
-There is the loud and always active Bui Vien street in Ho Chi Minh and there are of course quieter and more chill places if that’s not your type.
+Key cities in Vietnam have every social scene that can fit any taste.
+There is the loud and always active Bui Vien street in Ho Chi Minh and there are of course quieter and more relaxed places if that’s not your type.

 Aside from partying, the expat community in Vietnam is extremely helpful.
 You will definitely find answers to your questions as a newcomer with no qualms from people who have been living there for a while.
 Of course, the community varies from city to city.
 Ho Chi Minh and Hanoi would have a handful of the expats but expats Hoi An and Nha Trang are also growing in number.